Trivivium/devops-2k20/report/REPORT.md

 The first issue encountered was the use of SQLite for local development.
-Due to the overhead of building and orchestrating containers every time the developer wanted to debug the application we had intially decided to use SQLite.
+Due to the overhead of building and orchestrating containers every time the developer wanted to debug the application we had initially decided to use SQLite.
 This choice worked well for the intended purpose, but did prove to be a source of errors.
 The issue stems from the fact that SQLite lacks some of the features related to constraints which the fully-fletched database server had.
 Thus when